Black Friday Deals Start Now!

-A spare tire is an extra tire that you store in your car in case you experience a blowout or puncture while on the road.
+It is an extra tire that you store in your car in case of an emergency like experiencing a blowout or puncture while on the road.
 Rather than have your vehicle towed, you can quickly switch out your damaged tire with your spare and get back on the road.

 Full-size spares are an option, but you’ll need to have the space on your vehicle for a whole extra tire.
 Many Jeeps have full-sized spares mounted on the door to the trunk, for example.